nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `lesSON` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 Creating a card**

-**MSS**
+**MSS:**

-1. User requests to list persons
+1. User inputs command to create a card, along with the necessary details.
-2. AddressBook shows a list of persons
+2. lesSON displays a success message.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.
+**Use case: UC02 deleting a card**

+**MSS:**

+1. User displays all cards (UC04).
+2. User inputs command to delete a card, along with the index of the card.
+3. lesSON displays a success message.

    Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+**Use case: UC03 viewing a card**

+**MSS:**

+1. User displays all cards (UC04).
+2. User inputs command to view a card, along with the index of the card.
+3. lesSON displays the selected card.

+   Use case ends.

+**Use case: UC04 displaying all cards**

+**MSS:**

+1. User inputs command to view all cards.
+2. lesSON displays all cards.

+   Use case ends.

+**Use case: UC05 editing a card**

+**MSS:**

+1. User displays all cards (UC04).
+2. User inputs command to edit a card, along with the necessary details.
+3. lesSON displays a success message.

-      Use case resumes at step 2.
+   Use case ends.

 *{More to be added}*